dropbox/changes/docs/contributing.rst

 Contributing to Changes
 =======================

-To get started, either get a job at Dropbox, or sign our Dropbox's CLA:
+To get started, either get a job at Dropbox, or sign our CLA:

 https://opensource.dropbox.com/cla/